 (5) The Joint Standing Committee on Audit is to prepare a report based on the review and, as soon as is practicable after the report is prepared, is to cause it to be laid before the Legislative Council and the Legislative Assembly.

+[Section 85 amended: No. 12 of 2021 s.
+17.]

 Schedule 1 — Statutory authorities